Time to vote for Canada's national lichen — the 'spectacular' organisms that carpet the country | CBC Radio

 "There's all kinds of feedback already saying, 'Why wasn't, you know, British soldier included?
 Or, why wasn't old man's beard included?'"
 McMullin said.

-Once the public has had their say, McMullin and his team will submit the winning species to the government to formally designate it as the national species.
+Once the public has had their say, McMullin and his team will submit the winning species to the Canadian Heritage office to consider formally designating it as the national species.

 The polls close on March 20.